Search Knowledge Base by Keyword

 5. Click the button to run the query and preview the report before saving

-6. The button is grayed out until the report is created
+6. The button is grayed out until the query has been previewed successfully

 7. Click the button to bring op the Settings dialog